phetsims/proportion-playground/doc/implementation-notes.md

 The view is composed at a high level as:
 ProportionScreenView
   SceneNodes (one for each scene)
-    SceneRatioControl (left and right, contains controls like pickers) SceneRatioNode (view for the ratio)
+    SceneRatioControls (left and right, contains controls like pickers) SceneRatioNode (view for the ratio)